sria91/gcs/README.md

-# GCS - Ground Control Station with command-line and REST interfaces.
+# GCS - Ground Control Station with command-line and REST interfaces

 ## Setting up the development environment container
 * Install Docker for your operating system from [here](https://www.docker.com/get-started).